 - Visa Rebates: Users that own a Visa card can earn cashback rebates provided they meet the requirements for the new offers that come in every month.

 - Trim Simple Savings: This is a savings account that you can set and forget about.
 Trim automatically transfers weekly amounts that sum to a 1.5% annual reward on your balance.

 To sign up with Trim, follow these steps:

-- Select one of the options: Sign Up Free With Facebook or Sign Up For Free (using your email);
+- Select one of the options: Sign Up Free With Facebook or Sign Up For a Free Trial (using your email);

 - Next, you will be prompted to choose between Facebook Messenger and your SMS app;